josphinejob/selenium-webdriver-js/README.md

 ** To run tests

-5. In terminal, make sure you are inside your project folder, then enter the following command: "npm test<browser-name>" OR "node google-test <browser-name>
+5. In terminal, make sure you are inside your project folder, then enter the following command: "npm test browser-name" OR "node google-test browser-name"

 Browser name can be chrome, firefox or safari, based on the drivers installed.